Keto Peanut Butter Cookies | Low Carb Cookies

 In my keto peanut butter cookies, I used a sugar free low carb powdered sweetener, which is made from erythritol.
 You could use a granulated low carb sweetener, but I really think a powdered sweetener works best to get that dense, creamy, crumbly texture.

 I buy my low carb powdered sweetener online, but it can be a bit expensive.
 Instead, you can easily make your own stevia powdered sugar or powdered erythritol at home with a blender!
-Those few bucks will add up, giving you the freedom to whip up keto peanut butter cookies anytime—without breaking the bank!
+Those few bucks will add up, giving you the freedom to whip up these delicious cookies anytime—without breaking the bank!

 Fuel-Filled Keto Peanut Butter Cookies!